YuraYeghiazaryan/Online_store/README.md

 # Online_store
-Welcome to my GitHub repository for my online store project!
+Welcome to my GitHub repository for my mini Online Store project!
 This project allows users to create a user account and shopping cart, with an initial balance of $1000.
 Users can also create products for the store, specifying their category, name, and price.